Complete Application Forms

 - When completing the form on-line make note of your username and password to enable you to return to complete the form later.

-- Download the form and practice completing it off-line.
-NB: the amount of space allocated to a question reflects its importance.
+- The amount of space allocated to a question reflects its importance.

 - Always give concise answers - avoid 'padding'.
 Use a positive 'telegram' style with action words.
 Action words strengthen and enliven your application.

 - Promote your personal selling points - academic strengths, work skills, personal achievements.